 Follow-up appointments every 3-4 months monitor healing, reinforce home care, and prevent recurrence.

 Scaling and root planing is a medically necessary procedure and is typically covered at 50-80% by PPO plans.
 We verify your benefits before treatment.
+HSA/FSA eligible — periodontal treatment qualifies for pre-tax savings.
 Flexible financing available for remaining costs.

 Periodontal disease is the most prevalent chronic infection in the human body — and most people who have it don't know.
 At Innova Smiles, we screen every patient at every hygiene visit using digital X-rays, comprehensive periodontal probing, and clinical examination.
 Early detection and treatment of gum disease is one of the highest-value preventive investments in dental medicine — both for your oral health and your systemic wellbeing.